ON THIS PAGE: You will learn about the different types of treatments doctors use for people with mesothelioma. Use the menu to see other pages.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Peritoneal mesothelioma.
 For patients with peritoneal mesothelioma, radiation therapy to the entire abdomen causes severe side effects and is not done.
-If a patient has pain in a specific area, radiation therapy may be an option to help relieve pain (see Getting care for symptoms and side effects, below).
+If a patient has pain in a specific area, radiation therapy may be an option to help relieve pain (see Care for symptoms and side effects, below).

 Side effects from radiation therapy may include tiredness, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.